 Mixed Methods in Social Research

 This is a course for those interested in practical approaches to undertaking mixed method research; that is, inquiry that combines qualitative and quantitative methodologies.
-It will provide grounding in both approaches, a defence for the utility of combined methodologies, and practical strategies to ensure research questions are addressed.
+It will provide grounding in both approaches, a defence of the utility of combined methodologies, and practical strategies to ensure research questions are addressed.
 While mention will be made of appropriate software for the different methods, please note that this course does not explore them.

 Day 1: Introduction to mixed methods research